Columbia Silver Ridge Lite Long Sleeve - Women's Review

 Our Analysis and Test Results

-Comfort & Fit
+Comfort and Fit

-The Silver Ridge Lite sports tab sleeves, back vents, and two chest pockets.
-It was the only button-up shirt in this review to have a hidden zippered hip pocket.
+This garment sports tab sleeves, back vents, and two chest pockets.
+It is also fairly unique among buttoned shirts in this review in that it has a hidden zippered hip pocket.